webdevtodayjason/claude-hooks/docs/CONTRIBUTING.md

-# Contributing to Claude Code Hooks
+# Contributing to Claude Hooks Manager

-Thank you for your interest in contributing to Claude Code Hooks!
+Thank you for your interest in contributing to Claude Hooks Manager!
 This project aims to help developers maintain high-quality code through automated hooks.

 ## Code of Conduct